janikvonrotz/awesome-powershell/readme.md

 * [psake](https://github.com/psake/psake) - A build automation tool inspired by rake (aka make in Ruby) and bake (aka make in Boo).
 * [Invoke-Build](https://github.com/nightroman/Invoke-Build) - A build and test automation tool inspired by psake
-* [PSDeploy](https://github.com/RamblingCookieMonster/PSDeploy) - A module built for the purpose of simplifying the deployment of files and directories
+* [PSDeploy](https://github.com/RamblingCookieMonster/PSDeploy) - A module built for the purpose of simplifying multiple types of deployments
 * [BuildHelpers](https://github.com/RamblingCookieMonster/BuildHelpers) - A variety of helper functions for CI/CD scenarios

 ### Security